anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   This request identifier may be either part of the enrollment protocol or can derived from the certification request.

-* Cert Polling: This is SHOULD be used by the pledge to query the registrar whether the certification request meanwhile has been processed;
+* Cert Polling: This SHOULD be used by the pledge to query the registrar whether the certification request meanwhile has been processed;
   can be answered either by another Cert Waiting, or a Cert Response.